controlyourway/CywSsh_p27/README.md

 ## Install

+On Ubuntu, run the following command first to allow pip to install the correct Python libraries:
+**sudo apt-get install python-pip**
 Clone or download the files and go to the directory where the files are located.
 Run the following command:
 **sudo ./setup-cywsshd.sh**
 You will be asked for the following details during installation: